RazElbaz/Price-Transparency-ETL/README.md

 The ETL pipeline consists of the following main tasks:

-1. **Extract**: Downloads price data from the Shufersal website.
+1. **Extract**: Downloads price data from the Shufersal and Victory websites.
 2. **Transform**: Parses XML files, transforms and standardizes the data.
 3. **Load**: Inserts the transformed data into a PostgreSQL database.
 4. **PostgreSQL Operations**: Creates necessary tables in PostgreSQL and handles data loading.
+5. **Analytics**: Identifies common products across branches and determines the cheapest basket.

 ### Directory Structure

 - **dags/**: Contains the Airflow DAG definition file (`etl_dag.py`).
 - **ETL_functions/**:
-  - **extract_functions.py**: Contains functions for extracting data from the Shufersal website.
+  - **extract_functions_shufersal.py**: Contains functions for extracting data from the Shufersal website.
+  - **extract_functions_victory.py**: Contains functions for extracting data from the Victory website.
   - **load_functions.py**: Includes functions for PostgreSQL operations, such as creating tables and loading data.
-  - **transform_functions.py**: Contains functions for transforming XML data extracted from Shufersal.
+  - **transform_functions_shufersal.py**: Contains functions for transforming XML data extracted from Shufersal.
+  - **transform_functions_victory.py**: Contains functions for transforming XML data extracted from Victory.

 ### Docker Configuration